 About The Study

-CTN 299 will assess the impact of switching combination antiretroviral therapy (cART) on the bone health of women living with HIV between the ages of 45 and 55 in Canada and Italy.
-Secondarily, this study will determine whether the effectiveness of switching is dependent on when the switch occurs in relation to menopause.
-Tenofovir (TDF) is a common component in cART regimens but also increases the rate of bone mineral density (BMD) loss and decline in kidney function.
-This trial, an investigator-initiated study supported by a grant from Gilead Sciences, will study whether switching from TDF to tenofovir alafenamide (TAF) can help prevent or reverse BMD loss in aging women.
+CTN 299 assessed the impact of switching combination antiretroviral therapy (cART) on the bone health of women living with HIV between the ages of 45 and 55 in Canada and Italy.
+Tenofovir (TDF) is a common component in cART regimens but has been associated with increases the rate of bone mineral density (BMD) loss and decline in kidney function.
+This study supported by a grant from Gilead Sciences, assessed whether switching from TDF to tenofovir alafenamide (TAF) could help prevent or reverse BMD loss in aging women.

-Living with HIV increases both the risk and severity of osteoporosis and, since over half of the HIV+ population is over the age of 50, it is also a major component of clinical care and research.
+Living with HIV increases both the risk and severity of osteoporosis and, since over half of people living with HIV are over the age of 50, it is also a major component of clinical care and research.
 HIV may increase BMD loss through its effect on the immune system and inflammation and as a result of ART.

 TAF is a targeted prodrug form of TDF, meaning that it changes into its active form only after being metabolized in the body, moving directly into target cells.
 For this reason, TAF accumulates mostly within the cells of the body, not in the blood as TDF does.
-This is thought to be the reason why cART with TAF/FTC (TAF/emtricitabine) causes significantly less BMD loss than TDF/FTC but has the same antiviral effects (viral suppression rates, CD4 increases, resistance rates etc.).
+This is thought to be the reason why cART with TAF/FTC (TAF/emtricitabine) causes significantly less BMD loss than TDF/FTC but has the same antiviral effects (viral suppression rates, CD4 increases, resistance rates, etc.).
+Little information is available as to whether bone mineral density loss with TDF could be improved by switching to TAF.

 Study Approach